genderkit/genderkit/_articles/contraceptive-pill.md

 ### What should I be aware of?

 {% capture warn %}
-Testosterone and/or GnRH agonists do not provide reliable contraception for people with ovaries {% cite fsrh2017contraceptive %}.
-They do not prevent pregnancy effectively.
-{% endcapture %}
-{% include warning warning=warn %}

-{% capture warn %}
 Most contraceptives contain oestrogen which can interfere with [testosterone]({% link _articles/testosterone.md %}) treatment.
 If you are using testosterone, ask your doctor for a "progesterone-only" contraceptive instead {% cite fsrh2017contraceptive %}.
 {% endcapture %}
 {% include warning warning=warn %}